OMENScan/AChReport/README.md

-# AChReport
+# AChReport is now TriageReport

-A Python based Report Writer for AChoir
+A Python based Report Writer which was created for AChoir, but can now be used with other Triage Collection Data.

 I have had a difficult time finding a simple solution that can take the most common Windows artifacts and present them in a simple way, in order to get a quick, general idea of what has happened on a machine.